 If a dimension has no documented artifact, it scores Stage 2 at most — regardless of what leadership believes.

 For each dimension, the five check items below define the full Stage 4 criteria.
 Score 0–4 by how many you can verify with a real artifact.
 Self-reported scores without artifact verification inflate by at least one full stage, every time.
-Ask a CTO how mature their AI governance is and they will say Stage 3.
+Ask a CTO how mature their AI governance is and they'll say Stage 3.
 Ask them to produce the AI risk register right now and the room goes quiet.

 A documented, enforced single source of truth for each data domain used in AI workflows